fjall-rs/fjall/README.md

 ## Durability

-Fjall is agnostic about which type of durability needs your application needs to support different workloads.
-After writing data (be it, `insert`, `remove` or committing a write batch), you can choose to call `Keyspace::persist` which takes a `FlushMode` parameter.
+To support different kinds of workloads, Fjall is agnostic about the type of durability your application needs.
+After writing data (be it, `insert`, `remove` or committing a write batch), you can choose to call `Keyspace::persist` which takes a [`FlushMode`](https://docs.rs/fjall/latest/fjall/enum.FlushMode.html) parameter.

 ## Features